Muthaln1/Insurance-cost-analysis/Predicting Insurance Costs.md

 + `bmi`     : The body mass index (BMI) of the individual.
 This is a continuous variable, calculated as weight (in kg) divided by height
 + `children`: The number of children or dependents the individual has.
 This is a discrete, non-negative integer value(
 + `smoker`  : Indicates whether the individual is a smoker.
 This is a categorical variable, where 'yes' means the individual smokes and 'no'               means they do not
 + `region`  : The region where the individual resides.
-This is typically encoded as a categorical variable, possibly with four regionsin the               US:
+This is typically encoded as a categorical variable, possibly with four regions in the US:
      + southeast,
      + southwest,
      + northeast